starkware-libs/starkware-starknet-utils/README.md

 ## About
-This repo holds the implementation of the Starknet apps common library (starknet_utils).
+This repo holds the implementation of the Starknet apps common library (starkware_utils).

 ## Disclaimer
 This is a work in progress.